LaxarJS/ax-log-activity/README.md

 R1.20 The activity MUST retry sending the messages in a configurable time interval and a configurable number of tries.
 The activity MUST delete the messages after the last try of transmission, whether the transmission was successful or not.

+R1.21 When the activity submits the messages, it MUST add a temporary identifier for the current browser session to the header.
+This feature MUST be disabled by default.
+The name of the header MUST be configurable.

 ## Integration